 A long weekend spent hitting the slopes in some of the world’s best resorts can recharge the batteries like nothing else.
-These are amongst the best weekend ski resorts, all offer exceptional skiing and après ski, with speedy transfers from nearby airports, so you’ll have plenty of time out on the powder during your short ski holiday.
+These are amongst the best weekend ski resorts, all offer exceptional skiing and après ski, with speedy transfers from nearby airports, so you’ll have plenty of time out on the powder during your ski weekend trip.

-This little-known resort is only 90 minutes south of Zürich, so you can fly in from London or Milan and get straight on the slopes that afternoon.
+Perfect for a short ski holidays, this little-known ski resort is only 90 minutes south of Zürich, so you can fly in from London or Milan and get straight on the slopes that afternoon.
 When it comes to skiing, long runs also mean maximum time on the pistes.
 Try Engelberg’s thrilling 2,000m vertical drop, or the north-facing Titlis glacier, renowned for its exceptional powder.

 An itinerant monk supposedly founded the town itself, and you can still visit his Benedictine monastery before squeezing in a visit to the cheese factory next door.
 In the evenings soak up exceptional views of Titlis Mountain from Hotel Terrace, a palatial Art Nouveau icon built in 1903.
 Enjoy the pleasures of a bygone era as you sample whiskeys and cigars in the hotel’s sleek bar or detox in its pine-clad sauna.